Are you looking for the best crossbow broadheads?

 Your broadhead can make or break your hunt.
 To maximize penetration and lethal damage, we highly recommend the Excalibur Boltcutter 150-grain fixed-blade broadhead.
-However, if you want to maximize your range and blood trails, we also like the G5 Megameat 100-grain mechanical broadhead.
+However, if you want to maximize your range and blood trails, we also like the G5 Megameat 100-grain expandable broadhead.
 Make sure you've weighed the pros and cons of all the above options to find the broadhead that will work best for your situation and preferences.

 RELATED: Best Crossbow Scope

 Are crossbow broadheads different than compound bow broadheads?

 Yes, crossbow broadheads are different than compound bow broadheads.
 While you could technically use crossbow broadheads in a compound bow, the opposite is not true, especially with an expandable broadhead.
 They need to have much stronger retention mechanisms to compensate for the explosive power of a crossbow.
 This applies to all types of crossbows.

 You should use crossbow broadheads that are at least 100 grains.
 You may have trouble sighting in your crossbow when using 100 grain broadheads out of faster crossbows.
 In which case you could go to a 125 grain broadhead, but our favorite crossbow broadhead is 150 grains.